Winter Animals Shadow Matching for Preschoolers

 • He or she can use the mats without squares as a base to match the shadows and picture squares.

-• Or the child can use the blank mats to match all the shadows, pictures and names.
+• Or the child can use the blank mats to match all the shadows, pictures, and names.

-If a child struggles to do any of the suggested activities, try asking him or her to only look at one image at a time, then another, and so on.
-As the child’s skills improve you can offer a more complex activity.
+If a child struggles to do any of the suggested activities, try asking him or her to look at only one image at a time, then another, and so on.
+As the child’s skills improve, you can offer a more complex activity.

 Books About Winter Animals